paulghaddad/baby_site/src/pages/activities/index.md

 Not only does baby love looking at himself in the mirror.
 But it’s also a great way to encourage baby to move.

 I’d prop up a mirror on the wall.
-My son would see it and slither quickly as possible toward it.
+Hayden would see it and slither quickly as possible toward it.

 After he spent some time studying his face, I’d move the mirror again.
 And he’d slither to it for yet another opportunity to study his face.